ACCT4440 Management Accounting: Issues and Perspectives

 - Honours option in Accounting [Bachelor of Commerce (Honours)]

-- Typically this unit is assessed in the following ways: (1) group work and (2) examinations.
+- Typically this unit is assessed in the following ways: (1) class participation; (2) group report and presentation; and (3) examination.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.